Zadran-Nabi's exploits help Afghanistan sign off T20 World Cup 2026 with crushing 82-run win over Canada

 Ibrahim Zadran and Mohammad Nabi were the architects of Afghanistan's emphatic win

-Afghanistan concluded their T20 World Cup 2026 campaign on a high note, registering a dominant 82-run win over Canada in their final Group D fixture in Chennai on February 19.
 Although the match had no bearing on the tournament’s next stage, Ibrahim Zadran ensured it was a memorable outing for the Afghan fans.
 The opener played a masterful, unbeaten innings of 95 off 56 deliveries, anchoring the side with a mix of aggressive strokeplay that included seven boundaries and five sixes.

 Zadran found a reliable partner in Sediqullah Atal, with the duo combining for a formidable 95-run stand for the third wicket.
 Atal’s brisk 44 helped maintain the momentum after Canada’s Jaskaran Singh briefly threatened to derail the innings with a double-strike in the sixth over.
-This collective effort propelled Afghanistan to a total of 200 for 4, marking the first time the nation has reached the 200-run milestone in their T20 World Cup history.
+This collective effort propelled Afghanistan to a total of 200/4, marking the first time the nation has reached the 200-run milestone in their T20 World Cup history.

 Share